Solution of Volume Integral and Hydrodynamic Equations to Analyze Electromagnetic Scattering from Composite Nanostructures: Introduction

 An efficient two-level iterative solver is developed to solve the matrix system resulting from this discretization.
 This solver ``inverts'' the discretized hydrodynamic equation for the coefficients of the free electron polarization current and substitutes the result in the discretized volume integral equation.
 Outer iterations solve this reduced matrix system while the inner iterations invert the discretized hydrodynamic equation at every iteration of the outer iterations.
 Note that a preliminary version of the method proposed in this work has been described in~\cite{uulu2020} as a conference contribution.

 The remainder of this paper is organized as follows.
 Sections~\ref{sec:form},~\ref{sec:disc}, and~\ref{sec:solu} describe the formulation of the coupled system of the volume integral and the hydrodynamic equations, its discretization, and the two-level iterative solution, respectively.
-Section~\ref{sec:comm} briefly discusses a limitation of the proposed method and also describes how the mesh element size should be selected.
+Section~\ref{sec:comm} explains how the mesh element size is selected and provides several comments on possible extensions of the proposed method and its applications.
 Section~\ref{sec:numr} presents numerical results that demonstrate the accuracy, the efficiency, and the applicability of the proposed scheme.
 Finally, Section~\ref{sec:conc} summarizes this work and outlines future research directions.